 False Claims Act

-One of Phil Berg’s legal gambits was to argue that since Barack Obama wasn’t eligible to be President, he was fraudulently collecting his salary as President.
+One of Phil Berg’s legal gambits was to argue that since Barack Obama wasn’t a US citizen, he fraudulently collected his salary as a US Senator.
 The False Claims Act provides for a private citizen to report false claims to the government, and if the government doesn’t act, to file a lawsuit (qui tam ) to collect a bounty.
 These qui tam cases must follow certain rules that Berg didn’t follow (specifically filing the case under seal, although he eventually got it sealed, I think).
 Orly Taitz, an imitator of what she sees other attorneys do, filed her own False Claims Act lawsuit which was dismissed for not being filed under seal and this case citation is now referenced by Westlaw in its section on “The False Claims Act: Fraud Against the Government § 11:14” as “D.C.
 Circuit: Taitz v.
 Obama, 707 F. Supp.
 2d 1 (D.D.C.
 2010) (dismissing False Claims Act claim where plaintiff failed to file complaint under seal).”
 American Jurisprudence Proof of Facts also cites this case in support of the same principle as does Federal Practice and Procedure.

 Freedom of Information Act

 American Law Reports, in “What are Matters ‘Related Solely to the Internal Personnel Rules and Practices of an Agency’ Exempted From Disclosure Under Freedom of Information Act (5 U.S.C.A. § 552(b)(2))” cites Taitz v.
 Obama, 754 F. Supp.
 2d 57, 78 Fed.
 R. Serv.
 3d 207 (D.D.C.
 2010) as precedent for the principle that Social Security numbers are not subject to disclosure under the Freedom of Information Act.